aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 - 🚀 **Instant Access**: No infrastructure to manage or models to deploy
 - 🎯 **Top-Tier Models**: Claude (Anthropic), Llama (Meta), Mistral, Amazon Titan, and more
 - 💰 **Pay-Per-Use**: Only pay for tokens processed, no idle costs
-- 🔒 **Enterprise Security**: Data privacy, compliance, and governance built-in
+- 🔒 **Advanced Security**: Data privacy, compliance, and governance built-in
 - ⚡ **High Performance**: Optimized infrastructure with consistent low latency
 - 🛠️ **Additional Features**: Fine-tuning, RAG, agents, and guardrails